Reading pathWhy now0%

 • Client hub for onboarding, status, instructions, and next steps

-• Short stabilization / cleanup window after install
+• Founder handoff plus a short stabilization / cleanup window

 Starter automations